Faster Audits, Stronger Compliance Case Study

 Workflows

-Jira was integrated with the Compliance Engine to automate compliance enforcement.
-Checks for the most critical policies were configured to automatically create tickets for the responsible teams.
+The Compliance Engine was linked to Jira to make sure that compliance was enforced automatically.
+Checks for the most important policies were set up to automatically make tickets for the teams in charge.

 Automation